 I must say first that I know very little about training, and the type of training I do is pretty spotty and sporadic, and probably is a long way away from any traditional approach - but seems to be effective.
-If I have any kind of foundation that I work on, then it’s not a real fitness concept, not part of fitness cult, nothing you could start selling or parceling out as a franchises.
+If I have any kind of foundation that I work on, then it’s not a real fitness concept, not part of a fitness cult, nothing you could start selling or parcelling out as a franchise.
 I’ll call my fitness concept the ‘Andy’s Kirkpatrick’s D.F.Y.U’ system.
 What does DFYU! stand for?
 It stands for the most important aspect of any training system = DON’T FUCK YOURSELF UP!

-As I know nothing about fitness, and view myself as slow and weak, my only strengths being a solid amount of stamina (that has grown with age), and good mental approach to fitness (I understand that the limiting factor on most hard alpine routes I want to do - say ED1/ED2 - are mental, or being too injured to walk to them).
-I’m also lucky in that my work is not 9-5 so I can focus a lot of time on training if I wanted too, plus I seem to have good muscle memory and get fit pretty quickly.
+As I know nothing about fitness, and view myself as slow and weak, my only strengths being a solid amount of stamina (that has grown with age), and a good mental approach to fitness (I understand that the limiting factor on most hard alpine routes I want to do - say ED1/ED2 - are mental, or being too injured to walk to them).
+I’m also lucky in that my work is not 9-5 so I can focus a lot of time on training if I wanted to, plus I seem to have good muscle memory and get fit pretty quickly.

 My approach, instead of a quick fix is more the slow avoidance of injury, with a bit of training to keep me topped up, as often the act of going away on a big trip gets you fit.

-Run, but don’t run too much, and take it very slow to begin with, no matter how great you feel.
+Run, but don’t run too much, and take it very slowly to begin with, no matter how great you feel.
 Give your legs a month to get strong, all those connectors strengthen up.
-Warm up and warm down and stretch.
+Warm-up and warm down and stretch.
 Run for more than thirty minutes but not more than an hour.
-Try and get into the habbit of running every other day, even if it’s just 30 minutes.
+Try and get into the habit of running every other day, even if it’s just 30 minutes.
 Getting up 30 minutes early, especially in the winter, is great training in itself for alpine climbing.
 If you feel any tweaks or niggles don’t ignore them.
 If you’re using a gym then try and run 10k every 3 days.
 You will begin to enjoy running a lot, but be careful not to conflict with DFYU.

-As part of this training you should throw in some body weight exercises as well, to increase your overall strength which will reduce the chances of injury as well.
+As part of this training, you should throw in some bodyweight exercises as well, to increase your overall strength which will reduce the chances of injury as well.

 These will be:

-Press ups (vary these, from narrow to wide, and as you get strong try some semi-inverted or inverted ones)
+Press-ups (vary these, from narrow to wide, and as you get strong try some semi-inverted or inverted ones)

-Pull ups (the classic, so buy a pull up bar and make sure you do them with style, don’t drop or ‘kip’ and don’t overdo them - think of your elbows).
+Pull-ups (the classic, so buy a pull-up bar and make sure you do them with style, don’t drop or ‘kip’ and don’t overdo them - think of your elbows).

 Burpees (a good mix of core and squat strength)

-These should be built into your run, done mid run or at the end before stretching.
+These should be built into your run, done mid-run or at the end before stretching.
 You can also just do them as and when to get your daily average up, and I’d try and go for 1000 a week of each exercise.

-If you go throw in going to the wall, or going out on the rock three nights a week, then one or two days of hill walking at the weekend (or road/mtn biking), then you’ll soon see a big improvement in your base fitness.
+If you go throw in going to the wall or going out on the rock three nights a week, then one or two days of hill walking at the weekend (or road/Mtn biking), then you’ll soon see a big improvement in your base fitness.